Real Robot Challenge: A Robotics Competition in the Cloud

-Therefore, we provide \textbf{remote access to dexterous manipulation platforms} hosted at MPI-IS, see \Cref{fig:robots} (interested researchers can contact us to request access).
+Therefore, we provide \textbf{remote access to dexterous manipulation platforms} hosted at MPI-IS, see \Cref{fig:robots} in the appendix and \Cref{fig:challenge_tasks} (\emph{interested researchers can contact us to request access, see our website}\footnote{ \url{https://people.tuebingen.mpg.de/felixwidmaier/trifinger}}).
 This allows for an objective evaluation of robot-learning algorithms on real-world platforms with minimal effort for the researchers.
-In addition, we publish a \textbf{large dataset of these platforms interacting with objects}, which we collected during a recent competition we hosted.
+In addition, we publish a \textbf{large dataset of these platforms interacting with objects}, which we collected during a competition we hosted in 2020 and 2021 as part of the Neural Information Processing Systems (NeurIPS) Conference\footnote{\url{https://real-robot-challenge.com/2020}}.
 During this competition, teams from across the world developed algorithms for challenging object manipulations tasks, which yielded a very diverse dataset containing meaningful interactions.

-Finally, we also provide a \textbf{simulation of the robotic setup}, allowing for research into sim-to-real transfer.
-All the code is open-source.
+To facilitate research into sim-to-real transfer, we also provide a \textbf{simulation of the robotic setup} (see website\footnote{same as footnote \ref{trifinger_site}}).
+All the code, for both simulation and control of the real robots, is open-source.

 In the rest of the paper, we describe the robotic hardware and the software interface which allows easy robot access, similarly to a computational cluster.
-We also describe the robot competition we hosted and the data we collected in the process.
+We also describe the robot competitions we hosted and the data we collected in the process.